7 Days to Set Up, 30 Days to Soft Launch: The AI Creator Storefront Plan (2026)

 • checklist or workflow template

-Rule: the free download must solve one annoying problem in under 10 minutes.
+Rule: the free download must solve one annoying problem quickly.

 You need an email list because social platforms do not owe you reach.

-• one signup form on homepage and footer
+• one signup form on homepage or footer

 • one sentence telling subscribers what to expect next

-Day 4: Get the Shopify storefront live with minimum pages only
+Get the storefront live with minimum pages only

-If you are going to sell within 30 days, your store needs to exist in Week 1.
+If you are going to sell within 30 days, the store needs to exist in Week 1.

 • homepage with what you sell and your free download CTA